programmer90000/driving/hazard-preception.md

 ## Key Tips for Success

 - Click for the Change: Don't click for every car or pedestrian you see.
 Click when their status changes in a way that affects you (e.g., they start to move into your path).

+- Pay attention to brake lights and turn signals